CharlyWargnier/LangchainRAG-Trubrics-Langsmith/README.md

 ## Prerequisites

-Before diving into the app, you need to ensure you have the necessary API keys:
+Ensure you have the necessary API keys:

 ### Get a LangSmith API key

-Sign up for LangSmith at smith.langchain.com and generate an API Key.
+Sign up for LangSmith at [smith.langchain.com](https://smith.langchain.com/) and generate an API Key.
 To do this, click on the `API Key` icon and then click on `Create API Key` (make sure to copy it).

 <p align="center">